postgrespro/shardman/readme.md

-`shardman-ladle` accepts config file specifying cluster configuration. `init.yml` creates it from template `shmnspec.json.j2` where defaults are listed. pgParameters specified in config file are imposed over default ones to provide suitable basic values.
+`shardman-ladle` accepts config file specifying cluster configuration. `init.yml` creates it from template `shmnspec.json.j2` where defaults are listed. `StolonSpec` is handled specially: pgParameters specified in config file are imposed over default ones to provide suitable basic values.
+Other fields, if not specified, get default value as documented in Stolon.

-As a result, after running 'init.yml' multiple Postgers instances (managed by Stolon keepers, ports start from `KeepersInitialPort`) and multiple Stolon proxies (if UseProxy is true, ports start from `ProxiesInitialPort`) will run on each node.
-To get Postgresql connstring containing all entrypoints you can use `shardmanctl getconnstr`.
-Only `postgres` database can be used currently.
+As a result, after running `init.yml` multiple Postgers instances (managed by Stolon keepers, PG ports start from `PGsInitialPort`) and multiple Stolon proxies (if UseProxy is true, ports start from `ProxiesInitialPort`) will run on each node.
+To get Postgres connection string containing all entrypoints you can use `shardmanctl getconnstr`.
+Only `postgres` database can be used currently.s

+Currently, the simplest strategy for daemons placements is implemented.
+Nodes are divided into subsets of `n` members each where `n` is number of copies of data (`Repfactor` + 1).
+On each such subset (called clover), `n` replication groups are created, and if everyone is healthy, each subset member holds Postgres instance who will be the master for one of those replication group (Stolon will always try to elect it as master if it is possible).
+This means that number of nodes being added or removed must be multiple of number of copies of data (e.g. 12 nodes for 3 copies, or 2 replicas).

+For convenience, Postgres who is the master of its replication group in the normal case always listens on `PGsInitialPort`.
+Furthermore, proxies ports have the same offset from `ProxiesInitialPort` as Postgres of their replication group from `PGsInitialPort`, so proxy for assumed master always listens on `ProxiesInitialPort`.
+Thus, you get reasonable workload distribution if you just connect to `ProxiesInitialPort` (5432 by default) on each node when everyone is healthy, which is e.g. useful for benchmarks.
+Generally it is better to use `shardmanctl getconnstr` because it contains all proxies, so all repgroups are reachable directly by the client (not via `postgres_fdw`).

 Simple `bowl.yml` can be used for common daemons management, e.g. to stop
 everything: